 The steam engine is displayed in an enclosed vitrine delicately perched on a cantilevered concrete plinth; it forms part of a semi-public open air industrial museum of decommissioned early-twentieth-century production machines located in the area surrounding the company’s office building.

 When shooting our Stahlwerk projects, David was inspired by the rich history of this small steel factory so he carried out his own photographic reportage documenting the buildings and their inhabitants, some of which have since made way for new facilities.
-With David’s kind permission we show his brilliant work on in our ‘Bespoke’ section as it resonates with our values of tradition, craft, innovation and, simply, beauty.
+With David’s kind permission we show his brilliant work on in our ‘Craft’ section as it resonates with our values of tradition, craft, innovation and, simply, beauty.